rdyar/roes-splash-example/README.md

 ### Custom Message in Config File for Special Notices

-One of the options in the config file is called `message`, it has a title and content variables.
+One of the options in the config file is called `message`, it has title and content variables.
 This can be used to display a message at the top of the page for a special notice like holiday hours.
 To use it you uncomment the lines and edit them as needed.
 When you no longer need the message simple comment it out again.

 ### Use at Your Own Risk!